 The first scene opens right on Naird, fresh promotion and convinced of climbing the ranks of the Air Force, which surprisingly discovers that the military leaders have other plans for him and appoint him head of operations of the newly emancipated space division, which until then was an extension of the Air Force.
 Naird is therefore forced to move to Colorado with his family in tow, a traumatic event for both his teenage daughter Erin (Diana Silvers) and his wife Maggie (Lisa Kudrow): the first is transplanted to a military base in the middle of nowhere, and the second ends up in jail without much explanation.

 General Naird must therefore divide his efforts between family crises, elderly parents calling at unlikely times, an entire operational base under his orders and the expectations of the president who plans to return to the moon as soon as possible.
-The scientific director of the Space Force, the bright and fiercely sarcastic Dr. Adrian Mallory (John Malkovich).
+At his side in this endeavor is the scientific director of the Space Force, the bright and fiercely sarcastic Dr. Adrian Mallory (John Malkovich).
 Mallory is a one-piece scientist, but divides his time between conquering space and being passively aggressive by any means at his disposal.
 In addition to him, Naird can count on "Fuck Tony" (Ben Schwartz), narrow-minded and inept social media manager, Brad (Don lake) lovable tawny and inexplicably general and Angela Ali (Tawny Newsome), a former Air Force pilot who moved to the space division, not without some shame.
 Air Force General Kick Grabastone (Noah Emmerich)instead, try to stick the sticks in the wheels with each step.
 The show also includes the last performance of Fred Willard, who died on May 15, who played Naird's elderly father here.

 The cast is truly exceptional, but Steve Carell and John Malkovich reign supreme, which in addition to giving fantastic performances bring to the small screen a chemistry that has not been seen for some time.
 The interactions between the two are undoubtedly the highest point of the series, both for writing and for acting.
 The staging is of a good standard and never gives the impression of being approximate or cheap: the base is teeming with life, both military and civil, and with the exception of a few troop unpleasant, like botanists who for some reason are also able to give advice on satellite orbits, the reconstruction of internal dynamics is convincing.